 In the 2011 valuation, rates of withdrawal, retirement, disability and mortality were adjusted to more closely reflect actual experience.
 In the 2011 valuation and later, the expectation of retired life mortality was changed to the RP-2000 Mortality Tables projected to 2020 with projection scale AA, set back one year for females rather than the1994 Group Annuity Mortality Tables which was used prior to 2016.
-For the 2011 valuation through the 2013 valuation, an interest smoothing methodology was used to calculate liabilities for purposes of determining the actuarially determined contributions.
+For the 2011 valuation, an interest smoothing methodology was used to calculate liabilities for purposes of determining the actuarially determined contributions.

 Methods and assumptions used in calculations of actuarially determined contributions.
-The actuarially determined contribution rates in the schedule of employer contributions are calculated as of June 30, three years prior to the end of the fiscal year in which contributions are reported (as of June 30, 2014 for the fiscal year 2017 contributions).
+The actuarially determined contribution rates in the schedule of employer contributions are calculated as of June 30, three years prior to the end of the fiscal year in which contributions are reported (as of June 30, 2017 for the fiscal year 2020 contributions).
 The following actuarial methods and assumptions were used to determine contribution rates reported in the most recent year of that schedule:

-Actuarial cost method Entry age

-Amortization method Level percentage of payroll, open

-Remaining amortization period 30 years

-Asset valuation method 5-year smoothed market

-Inflation 3.50 percent

-Salary increase 4.00 to 8.20 percent, including inflation

-Investment rate of return 7.50 percent, net of pension plan investment expense, including inflation
+Actuarial cost method Entry age Amortization method Level percentage of payroll, closed Remaining amortization period 27.4 years Asset valuation method 5-year smoothed market Inflation 3.00 percent Salary increase 3.50 to 7.30 percent, including inflation Investment rate of return 7.50 percent, net of pension plan investment expense, including inflation

-SCHEDULE A

-REQUIRED SUPPLEMENTARY INFORMATION
+Schedule A - Required Supplementary Information Tables